mikrono/tModLoaderWiki_kr_ko/ModPlayer.md

 The Player instance that this ModPlayer instance is attached to.

+### public virtual bool CloneNewInstances

+Whether each player gets a ModPlayer by cloning the ModPlayer added to the Mod or by creating a new ModPlayer object with the same type as the ModPlayer added to the Mod.
+The accessor returns true by default.
+Return false if you want to assign fields through the constructor.

+## Methods

 ### public virtual bool Autoload(ref string name)

 Allows you to automatically add a ModPlayer instead of using Mod.AddPlayer.
 Return true to allow autoloading; by default returns the mod's autoload property.
 Name is initialized to the overriding class name.
 Use this to either force or stop an autoload, or change the name that identifies this type of ModPlayer.